-The AEMC considered in 2006 the materiality threshold for cost pass through applications in transmission as important to promote stability and predictability of the revenue cap regime for both the regulator and the NSP.405 Without such a threshold, it was considered that this would lead to greater uncertainty and an increase in administrative costs for the AER to determine a material event.406 Hence, it was determined that the threshold should be one per cent of the MAR for transmission.
+The AEMC considered in 2006 the materiality threshold for cost pass through applications in transmission as important to promote stability and predictability of the revenue cap regime for both the regulator and the NSP.400 Without such a threshold, it was considered that this would lead to greater uncertainty and an increase in administrative costs for the AER to determine a material event.401 Hence, it was determined that the threshold should be one per cent of the maximum allowed revenue (MAR) for transmission.

-In response to the AER's rule change request, some DNSPs proposed that the materiality threshold for distribution should not be set as a value in the NER.407 Instead, they considered that it should remain flexible to capture all non-trivial matters and reflect less lumpy capex in distribution.408 Otherwise, the DNSP would be exposed to unrecoverable risks.409 However, in the draft rule determination, the Commission was of the view that such an approach would introduce an undesirable
+In response to the AER's rule change request, some DNSPs proposed that the materiality threshold for distribution should not be set as a value in the NER.402 Instead, they considered that it should remain flexible to capture all non-trivial matters and reflect less lumpy capex in distribution.403 Otherwise, the DNSP would be exposed to unrecoverable risks.404 However, in the draft rule determination, the Commission was of the view that such an approach would introduce an undesirable degree of subjectivity into cost pass through determinations, and give the DNSPs too much of an avenue to submit applications, which may or may not be trivial in nature.
+On balance, the Commission considered that a materiality threshold needed to be specified to provide for greater certainty to both the regulator and the DNSP.